Financial Issues when DivorcingIn this section we will discuss the financial aspect of divorce and changing financial situations.

 Divorce affects every aspect of your life.
 A large part of your life that changes is your financial situation.
-A reality of divorce is that your lifestyle is bound to change, and not for the better.
-The sooner you can accept this reality, the better off you will be.
+A reality of divorce is that your lifestyle is bound to change, and often not for the better.
 It may not be permanent, but chances are it will, especially if there is a large disparity between salaries and earning potential.
 With this in mind, you will need to carefully think through all your financial decisions.
 If possible, it is best not to make any major purchases, such as a new car, or another residence.
 Before making any kind of large purchase consult your attorney.
 It may have a direct bearing on your case.
 During a divorce is not the time to act impulsively.

 You can also save a lot of money by doing the following:

 Hard as it may be, you should try to treat the financial part of your divorce as if you were running a business.
 Don't let your emotions interfere with your financial decisions.
 You might love your home, but the reality may be that you simply cannot afford it any longer.
 Another costly mistake people make is to seek revenge through the finances.
 No matter what you may think, you are not entitled to everything.
 There are guidelines that are followed for splitting assets and determining child support and alimony.
 If you take the stance of "I'm going to wipe him/her out" you will probably end up wiping yourself out as well.
 Everybody loses in that situation.

 It is in the best interest of both parties involved to cooperate fully when it comes to financial matters.
 If you can't agree on financial (or any other) issues, you will end up in court with a judge making the decisions.
 Judges don't care about the emotional issues of your divorce when making financial decisions.
 Generally, they don't concern themselves with issues such as tax consequences either.
 That reason alone should be sufficient motivation to negotiate as much as you of your settlement as you can.

 Benefits For A Divorced Spouse